Reennee/Healthbot-AI/README.md

-# HealthBot AI - Healthcare Domain Chatbot
+# HealthBot AI - Advanced Healthcare Domain Chatbot

-A comprehensive healthcare domain-specific chatbot built with Next.js frontend and FastAPI backend, powered by transformer models from Hugging Face.
+A comprehensive, production-ready healthcare domain-specific chatbot built with Next.js frontend and FastAPI backend, powered by fine-tuned transformer models from Hugging Face.
+This project demonstrates advanced NLP techniques including hyperparameter tuning, comprehensive evaluation metrics, and domain-specific optimization.

 ## 🏥 Project Overview

-This project implements a healthcare chatbot that provides:
+This project implements an advanced healthcare chatbot that provides:
-- **Symptom Analysis**: Preliminary assessment of health symptoms
+- **Intelligent Symptom Analysis**: AI-powered preliminary assessment with confidence scoring
-- **Health Education**: Information about medical conditions and treatments
+- **Comprehensive Health Education**: Detailed information about medical conditions and treatments
-- **Medication Guidance**: General information about medications
+- **Smart Medication Guidance**: Context-aware medication information and safety warnings
-- **Lifestyle Advice**: Health and wellness recommendations
+- **Personalized Lifestyle Advice**: Tailored health and wellness recommendations
+- **Emergency Detection**: Automatic recognition of urgent medical situations
+- **Quality Assurance**: Built-in medical disclaimers and safety boundaries

-**⚠️ Important Disclaimer**: This chatbot is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+**⚠️ Important Disclaimer**: This chatbot is for educational and research purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult qualified healthcare professionals for medical concerns.

 ## 🚀 Quick Start